Snap-sec/blog/_posts/2022-10-01-Security-Explained-open-redirect.md

 In the Above Code Snippet:

-- isset() is basically a function, Which checks whether a variable is empty or not.
-Also check whether the variable is set/declared, If the varible is not empty it return True otherwise false.
+- isset() is a function which checks whether a variable is empty or not and if the variable is set/declared.
+If the variable is not empty it returns True otherwise false.

-- `$_GET` is a PHP super global variable which is used to access GET based Parameters from anywhere in the PHP script, As example if you visiting a URL `https://snapsec.co?book.php?id=1` , The GET based `id` parameter in the URL can be accessed by the book.php by using the following code `$_GET['id']`.
+- `$_GET` is a PHP super global variable which is used to access GET based parameters from anywhere in the PHP script, As an example, if you visit a URL `https://snapsec.co?book.php?id=1`.
+The following code allows the book.php to access the URL's GET-based `id`  parameter. `$_GET['id']`.

-- The `echo ""` statement is used to echo/print/reflect any values passed within single quotes, This data is written in a response sent to the user.
+The `echo ""` statement is used to echo/print/reflect any values passed within single quotes.
+This data is written in a response sent to the user.
-> So in conclusion what we really understood from this code snipped is that it check if the GET Based parameter `name` is set in the URL, if its set it prepends "Hello" to the `name` and sends response to the user.
+> So in conclusion, what we understand from this code snippet is that it checks if the GET based parameter `name` is set in the URL.
+If it is set, it prepends "Hello" to the `name` and sends response to the user.

 - The __header()__ function sends a raw HTTP header to a HTTP client which is browser in this case.